KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_signCallback.md

 ### GetStoreTxSignCallback

-The `GetStoreTxSignCallback` is only used to sign the data that is submitted to the blockchain when a DID is registered.
+The `GetStoreTxSignCallback` is only used to sign the data that is submitted to the blockchain when a DID is being created.
 Because there is no DID identifier before the DID is registered on chain, this callback doesn't receive the DID as a parameter.
-There is also no DID document and no public key stored if the DID isn't registered yet.
+There is also no DID document and no public key stored if the DID hasn't yet been created.
-Therefore the `keyUri` can not point to a valid DID key.
+Therefore the `keyUri` cannot point to a valid DID key.

 <TsJsBlock>
     {GetStoreTxSignCallback}